-For Utah's current fishing contest rules, please see Utah Admin.
+To see the new fishing contest rules, please review Utah Admin.
 Rule R657-58 at wildlife.utah.gov/rules, visit wildlife.utah.gov/fishingcontests or contact the nearest Division office.

-If you plan to hold a fishing contest at a Utah State Park, you should also check with the park to see if there are any additional rules that apply to the area.
+If you plan to hold a fishing contest at a state park or federally-administered waterbody, you should also check with the appropriate land management agency to see if there are any additional rules that apply to the area.